Non-Guaranteed vs. Guaranteed Universal Life Insurance | Pros And Cons – [MUST READ]

 To clarify, Non-Guaranteed universal life is in the family of the permanent types of life insurance.
 In other words, it covers you for life.
 In theory that is true, but will you be able to pay for it?

-First thing to remember, a non-Guaranteed policy carries a death benefit life any permanent life insurance policy but with a investment component that your premiums will be invested in.
+The first thing to remember is a non-Guaranteed policy carries a death benefit life any permanent life insurance policy but with an investment component that your premiums will be invested in.

-However, in this day and age with the rates being off its historic lows, the client is usually unaware of the risks involved.
-Because of the rates being low the policy winds up being underfunded while the cost of insuring you increases.
+However, in this day and age with the rates being off their historic lows, the client is usually unaware of the risks involved.
+Because rates are low the policy winds up being underfunded while the cost of insuring you increases.

-As a result, you are on a fixed income and unable to pay the premiums.
+As a result, you are on a fixed income and unable to pay premiums.
 Surprisingly, I receive calls like this all the time.
 Usually from a client that is over 75 that just wants to leave their spouse a little bit extra.

 With this in mind, we are not a big fan of this kind of product especially if you are counting on it for final expenses.